xinyi329/Moviepedia/README.md

 to

-* remove non-english words, useless links and `@` from the Twitter Reveiws Dataset, and assign each tweet with a movie key
+* remove non-English words, useless links and `@` from the Twitter Reviews Dataset, and assign each tweet with a movie key
-* remove stop words, conduct sentiment analysis and count the number of times a word appears in a movie review, grouped by movie keys.
+* remove stop words, conduct sentiment analysis and count the number of times a word appears in a movie review, grouped by movie keys

 The command to launch them are
 ```